teleaslamellatus/taxonpages/pages/about.md

  _Please contact us if you would like to join this effort._

 Made possible by the wonderful:
-* Gandalf - Technical lead
+* Grace - Technical lead
 * Aragorn - Outside advisor
 * Frodo - Lead curator
 * Samwise - Emotional support